Smartphone average storage crosses 100GB in 2020: Report

-San Francisco: The storage available on mobile phones sold last year has increased as the average smartphone NAND flash capacity crossed the 100GB mark for the first time in 2020, says a report.
+San Francisco, April 7 (IANS) The storage available on mobile phones sold last year has increased as the average smartphone NAND flash capacity crossed the 100GB mark for the first time in 2020, says a report.

 According to market research firm Counterpoint, the advancements in cameras, Application Processors (APs) and displays have stimulated increased storage demand for videos, images and other multimedia applications.
 Consequently, NAND capacity has shown significant growth in smartphones.